Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 })
 	-Next grab the local otherSprite variable from the overlap container and replace the mySprite circle.
 	**Grab the Gif**
-	-Feel free to add an effect on the destory code. sprites.onOverlap(SpriteKind.Player, SpriteKind.PGate, function (sprite, otherSprite) {
+	-Feel free to add an effect on the destroy code. sprites.onOverlap(SpriteKind.Player, SpriteKind.PGate, function (sprite, otherSprite) {
     otherSprite.destroy(effects.coolRadial, 200)
 })

-	-Now we want to add some additonal effects.
+	-Now we want to add some additional effects.
 	-How about making our Skier faster.
 	-Add a change SkierSpeed block to the overlap code.
 	-Change the value to -5.